Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: Main result on the internal system Ellis semigroup

 \subsection{Taking $\Gamma$ into account}

-Here we introduce a modified version of the face semigroup obtained from an almost canonical window $W$ of the internal space $\mathbb{R}^n$ of some real cut $\&$ project scheme.
-Let us call a cone $C$ of the face semigroup \textit{non-trivial} whenever the origin in $\mathbb{R}^n$ is an accumulation point of elements of $C\cap \Gamma ^*$.
-We moreover denote the family of non-trivial cones of the face semigroup by $\mathfrak{T}_{W,\Gamma }$, and refer it as the \textit{non-trivial face semigroup}.
-It is at this point not clear whether $\mathfrak{T}_{W,\Gamma }$ is a sub-semigroup of $\mathfrak{T}_{W}$.
+Here we introduce a modified version of the face semigroup obtained from an almost canonical window $W$ of the internal space $\mathbb{R}^n$ of some real cut and project scheme.
+Let us call a cone $C$ of the face semigroup \textit{nontrivial} whenever the origin in $\mathbb{R}^n$ is an accumulation point of elements of $C\cap \Gamma ^*$.
+We moreover denote the family of nontrivial cones of the face semigroup by $\mathfrak{T}_{W,\Gamma }$, and refer it as the \textit{nontrivial face semigroup}.
+It is at this point not clear whether $\mathfrak{T}_{W,\Gamma }$ is a subsemigroup of $\mathfrak{T}_{W}$.
 However to convince ourselves that it is the case, we may observe that the product $C.C'$ of two cones of the face semigroup is the only cone containing a small head of the cone $C'$ when this latter is shifted by a small vector of $C$, and that this preserves the subset $\mathfrak{T}_{W,\Gamma }$ in the face semigroup.
-Now given a non-trivial cone $C$, as $C\cap \Gamma ^*$ accumulates at $0$ then the vector space $\langle C\rangle $ spanned by $C$ admits a subgroup $\langle C\rangle \cap \Gamma ^*$ which cannot be uniformly discrete, and thus is ''dense along some subspace''.
-More precisely we set in our setting a theorem of \cite{Se}:
+Now given a nontrivial cone $C$, as $C\cap \Gamma ^*$ accumulates at $0$, the vector space $\langle C\rangle $ spanned by $C$ admits a subgroup $\langle C\rangle \cap \Gamma ^*$ which cannot be uniformly discrete, and thus is "dense along some subspace".
+More precisely we state in our setting a theorem of \cite{Se}: